tweenjs/tween.js/docs/user_guide.md

 tweenA.chain(tweenB, tweenC)
 ```

-> WARNING: Calling `tweenA.chain(tweenB)` actually modifies tweenA so that tweenB is always started when tweenA finishes.
+> **Warning** Calling `tweenA.chain(tweenB)` actually modifies tweenA so that tweenB is always started when tweenA finishes.
 The return value of `chain` is just tweenA, not a new tween.

 ### `repeat`